13 Best Banks in Connecticut for 2025

 5. Webster Bank

-Headquartered in Stamford, Webster Bank has hundreds of branches and ATMs throughout the state.
-Its checking accounts come with low minimum balance requirements and free online bill pay.
+Webster’s checking accounts feature low minimum balance requirements and include perks like free online bill pay.

 6. Citizens Bank